To ensure that salon waste like human hair is reused and recycled, and not going to landfill, we have found over 10 different ways to recycle hair.

 Hair adsorbs oil and pollutants, even in water.
 We've used hair in this way to clean up oil spills and polluted rivers across the UK and Ireland.
+Through hair booms and hair mats.
+Hair booms are 'sausage' like tubes filled with waste human had that adsorb oil and pollutants and can help to contain the spread of oil spills in waterways.

 Working with Biohm, a London based regenerative biomanufacturer, your hair is being combines with their unique binding material 'orb', to create particleboard-like sheets as well as moulded 3D objects.
 They are also working with mycelium, the root structure of fungi, to grow around hair to create insulation panels.